eficode-academy/jenkins-katas/labs/00-start-jenkins.md

 ## Navigate to jenkins, is it working?

 If you see a similar message when running `docker-logs` as above, you should now be able to navigate to your Jenkins instance!
 Go to `http://<your-own-hostname>:8080` and you will be presented with a screen where you input the password you just copied.
-If you're trying this on you own computer using Docker, you'll use `localhost` as `<your-own-hostname>` otherwise for the purpose of this excercise, use the provided public hostname/ip.
+If you're trying this on your own computer using Docker, you'll use `localhost` as `<your-own-hostname>` otherwise for the purpose of this excercise, use the provided public hostname/ip.

 Install suggested plugins